JesusValeraDev/JesusValera.dev/content/2020-03-20-the-importance-of-tests-in-our-software.md

 ### 🧩 Encouraging Modular, Maintainable Code

 Good **testing practices naturally lead to better software design**.
-Writing tests forces you to break your code into smaller, independent components—each of which can be tested separately.
+Writing tests forces you to break your code into smaller, independent components-each of which can be tested separately.

 ### 🏡 Boosting Confidence in Your Code

 Writing tests encourages you **to break down your code into smaller, more manageable parts**.
 Each part can be tested independently, which makes it easier to identify and fix problems.

-When your tests cover different scenarios —including edge cases— you can roll out updates without worrying about breaking something unexpectedly.
+When your tests cover different scenarios -including edge cases- you can roll out updates without worrying about breaking something unexpectedly.

 <div class="separator"></div>

-Writing tests in software development isn't just a good practice—it's an investment in the quality, stability, and longevity of your code. **It saves time, reduces stress, and leads to better user experiences**.
+Writing tests in software development isn't just a good practice-it's an investment in the quality, stability, and longevity of your code. **It saves time, reduces stress, and leads to better user experiences**.
 Plus, **testing skills are highly valued** in the tech industry.